YunoHost-Apps/gitea_ynh/README.md

     port 2222 # change this with the port you use
 ```

 Architecture: this package is compatible with amd64, i386 and arm.
 The package will try to detect it with the command uname -m and fail if it can't detect the architecture.
 If that happens please open an issue describing your hardware and the result of the command `uname -m`.

+### Upgrade

+By default a backup is made before the upgrade.
+To avoid this you have theses following possibilites:
+- Pass the `NO_BACKUP_UPGRADE` env variable with `1` at each upgrade.
+By example `NO_BACKUP_UPGRADE=1 yunohost app upgrade gitea`.
+- Set the settings `disable_backup_before_upgrade` to `1`.
+You can set this with this command:

+`yunohost app setting gitea disable_backup_before_upgrade -v 1`

+After this settings will be applied for all next upgrade.

+### Backup

+This app use now the core-only feature of the backup.
+To keep the integrity of the data and to have a better guarantee of the restoration is recommended to proceed like this:

+- Stop gitea service with theses following command:

+`systemctl stop gitea.service`

+- Launch the backup of gitea with this following command:

+`yunohost backup create --app gitea`

+- Do a backup of your data with your specific strategy (could be with rsync, borg backup or just cp).
+The data is generally stored in `/home/gitea`.
+- Restart the gitea service with theses command:

+`systemctl start gitea.service`

+### Remove

+Due of the backup core only feature the data directory in `/home/gitea` **is not removed**.
+It need to be removed manually to purge app user data.

 ### LFS setup
 To use a repository with an `LFS` setup, you need to activate-it on `/opt/gitea/custom/conf/app.ini`